 Painting on the dyes or paints and steam-fixing or heat-setting are the simplest part of the process.
 The real difficulty lies in the application of the gutta/resist.
 So much of your success depends on your particular circumstances.
 Your choice of silk make a big difference; the weight and weave will determine how easily the resist penetrates the fabric.
 The dexterity of application (steady hands, even pressure on applicator bottle, the width of your line, no breaks in the line or no bubbles in gutta/resist that could cause a leak in the line are very important.
 The consistency of the resist matters too; is it too thick/thin?
 Too thick it won't penetrate (if so, thin very carefully with gutta solvent OR with water for water-based resist--a drop at a time!).
 Weather conditions where you paint (dry or humid) will affect how fast or slow the gutta/resist flows and dries.

-Steam-setting, using a fixative or heat-setting- will affect wash-ability and texture.
-These are some of the issues you might encounter when using them: guttas may be sticky-- dry clean them, the metallic guttas may flake off- use them for wall hangings or pictures that will not be handled, folded or twisted, water-based resists may be difficult to wash out after steaming--try to rub it off with your hands while washing but it may not come out.
+Steam-setting, using a fixative or heat-setting may be required of the Gutta or resist product you choose and how the dye or paint is fixed may affect the gutta.
+Test your methods to find out the effects on wash-ability and texture.
+These are some of the issues you might encounter when using them: guttas may be sticky-- dry clean them, the metallic guttas may peel off if not applied correctly and when heavily applied they should not be handled, folded or twisted; water-based resists may be difficult to wash out after extended steaming--try to rub it off with your hands while washing but it may not come out.
 Water based resists don't "hold" as well as true guttas, but don't involve the fumes and dry cleaning, or shipping hassles because of flammability.
 You need to learn what they can and cannot do and design your artwork and choose your materials accordingly.